 Focused support in whole class group teaching or small groups, provided by highly skilled teaching assistants

-At Wellfield we are fortunate to employ several experienced teaching assistants which enables us to offer a wide range of intervention groups to support children's teaching and learning.
+At Wellfield we are fortunate to employ several experienced teaching assistants which enables us to offer additional classroom support and a wide range of intervention groups to support children's teaching and learning.
 These staff are part funded by our Pupil Premium funding.
-The interventions cover a wide range of skills including phonics, speech and language, writing, reading, comprehension, numeracy and fine motor skills.
+The interventions they deliver cover a wide range of skills including phonics, speech and language, writing, reading, comprehension, numeracy and fine motor skills.
 These are tailored to individuals and groups and monitored by the school's Special Educational Needs Co ordinator.
 All of our intervention activities are evaluated and regularly reviewed in light of the targets set and children's progress towards them.
 The interventions that take place all have a positive impact on pupil progress and, for some pupils, they help the children to make rapid progress which result in their attainment being more in line with, or above, their age related expectations (see pupil premium impact report) .

 We also use some of the funding to provide emotional support for individuals through counselling sessions.
 These sessions are provided for children for a variety of reasons including bereavement therapy, the development of social interaction skills and anxiety issues.
 All of the pupils benefit enormously by the regular sessions they have with our counsellor, Julie Drinkwater.

 Some of the Pupil Premium funding is also used to support families to enable them to provide their children with everything they need to access a full education.
-This includes; providing school uniform items, paying for school trips, providing laptops or ipads to ensure that the pupils can access educational websites online to support their homework and also enabling pupils to access a range of after school activities that they may not have the opportunity to access without the additional pupil premium funding.
+This includes; paying for school trips, providing laptops or ipads to ensure that the pupils can access educational websites online to support their homework and also enabling pupils to access a range of after school activities that they may not have the opportunity to access without the additional pupil premium funding.

 To find out more about how our Pupil Premium funding has been spent please click on the documents below.